okteto/samples/ruby/README.md

 This example shows how to leverage [Okteto](https://okteto.com) to develop a Ruby on Rails Sample App directly in the cloud.
 The Ruby on Rails Sample App is deployed using raw Kubernetes manifests.

 Okteto works in any Kubernetes cluster by reading your local Kubernetes credentials.
-You can also deploy it in our [Free Trial Okteto Kubernetes Cluster](https://cloud.okteto.com).
+For a empowered experience, follow this [guide](https://okteto.com/docs/samples/ruby/) to deploy the Ruby on Rails Sample App in our [Free Trial Okteto Kubernetes Cluster](https://cloud.okteto.com).

 ## Step 1: Install the Okteto CLI